Mordreak/FactorioWebView/README.md

 _Requirements:_
 * A 'debian-like' (Ubuntu, Debian, Mint...)
-Operating System (As long as this project is not tested for MAC OS X or WINDOWS... (incoming))
+Operating System (As long as this project is not tested/ready for MAC OS X or WINDOWS... (incoming))
 * A MySQL server.
 * Be root.
 * Have PHP and Apache2 installed and working.